GlennLasher/table/README.md

 not care about where it is, you can simply not assign the return value.

+    table.getById(rowId)

+This will attempt to look up a set of values for a (hopefully) existing record by that record's rowId.
+If it succeeds, it will return the data as a tuple.
+You can set up exactly how this works by how you define the getById_select strings.

     table.createTable()

 This will create the table and its associated database objects, such